About

 We have entered a new era of the world, THE PANDORACENE, the time of consequences.

-The Pandoracene began a few decades back when deepening climate change finally upended 11,000 years of relative environmental stability – the same relative stability that underwrote human agriculture and, through this, permitted the advancement of human civilization itself across the millennia.
+The Pandoracene began a few decades back when deepening climate change finally upended 11,000 years of relative environmental stability – the same stability that underwrote human agriculture and, through this, the advancement of human civilization across the millennia.

 Gray Wolf by Bert de Tilly on wikimedia

-Like it or not, pervasive Western assumptions about human dominion over a finite world have lately catalyzed its transformation from staid backdrop to the status of an angry god.
+Like it or not, pervasive Western assumptions about human dominion over a finite world have catalyzed its transformation from stable backdrop to the status of an angry god.
 Gaia if you prefer.
-Or the biosphere if you don’t.

 Admittedly this last statement runs afoul of the techno-optimist doctrine that advanced technology is our salvation.
 While nobody doubts the importance of technology in mitigating the socioeconomic impacts of environmental chaos, yet we should take care not to confuse our ability to disrupt the Living World with our ability to control it – especially now, as it goes precisely out of control.